romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In the process of authoring a custom GitHub Action, what is the recommended approach to ensure that the action is compatible with both Linux and Windows runners?
+Q: In the process of authoring a custom GitHub Action, what is the recommended approach to ensure that the action is compatible with both Linux and Windows runners?
 <details><summary>Show the answer</summary><p>

 - **Develop the action using JavaScript, which is cross-platform and supported by the GitHub Actions runner environment on both Linux and Windows**